nh-404/Python-Installation-Guide-for-Linux-Users./README.md

-# Python Setup in Linux
+# Python installation on Linux

 - Python installation guide for linux user.
-This document describes how to install Pyrhon3 on 9Ubuntu or debain) based Linux system.
+This document describes how to install Pyrhon3 on Ubuntu or debain) based Linux system.

 # Installation Process